Foods That Lower the Risk of Skin Cancer

 Grab some seeds and nuts, such as soybean, sunflower seeds, Brazil nuts, and almonds.

-You can now find a list of foods that contain beta-carotene, lutein, lycopene, selenium, zinc, and vitamins A, C, D, and E by searching online.
-The best course of action is to avoid risk factors like sun exposure, outdoor work, excessive sunbathing, etc. Although you can get some nutrients through supplements, food is the most efficient source.
-Consuming antioxidants not only helps prevent cancer, but also other illnesses like diabetes, heart disease, etc. Generally speaking, we think of foods like beans, beef, lamb, etc. as source of zinc, but now zinc is available in some rice varieties like DRR Dhan 45.
-If you enjoy eating rice, you may want to buy fortified rice that contains zinc.
+To find foods that contain beta-carotene, lutein, lycopene, selenium, zinc, and vitamins A, C, D, and E, you can now Google them.
+Avoiding risk factors like excessive sun exposure, outdoor work, sunbathing, etc. is the best course of action.
+Even though you can get some nutrients through supplements, eating real food is the most efficient way to get them.
+Antioxidants have a positive impact on conditions like diabetes, heart disease, and other illnesses in addition to helping prevent cancer.
+Typically, we think of foods like beef, lamb, and legumes. as source of zinc, but now zinc is available in some rice varieties like If you enjoy eating rice, you may want to buy fortified rice that contains zinc.
+DRR Dhan 45.